brendonb/azurecloud3tierprj/README.md

 <h3>1️ ASP.NET Web Application</h3>
 C# ASP.NET web application
-Hosted on Windows Server VMs with IIS in the application tier I replicated a microsoft clone site for learning and demonstation purposes using (html,css,javascript,C#,ASP.Net and Azure SQL)
+Hosted on Windows Server VMs with IIS in the application tier I replicated a Microsoft clone site for learning and demonstation purposes using (html,css,javascript,C#,ASP.Net and Azure SQL)

 Functionality: